-3.11 Council use of data processors
+3.12 Council use of data processors

-These are external people/organisations who process personal data on our behalf to our order.
-Officers MUST ensure that any processor we use:
+These are external individuals or organisations who process personal data on our behalf to our order.

+Wider Leadership Team MUST ensure that any processor we use:

 - a) has provided sufficient guarantees of having implemented appropriate technical and organisational measures to satisfy us that personal data will be safe. - b) do not engage another processor without our written authorisation.